What Are The Differences Between Men’s And Women’s Golf Balls?

 This is really a measure of how much force is required to deform the ball.
 The higher the compression rating the more force (swing speed) will be required to get the best from the ball.

 Given that female golfers tend to have slower swings compared with their male counterparts means they will find it more difficult to launch the ball and keep it airborne.
-In order to help, manufacturers may change the aerodynamic properties of the ball by altering the number, size and shape of the dimples to improve the amount of lift that the ball will generate.
+In order to help, manufacturers may change the aerodynamic properties of the ball by altering the number of dimples and also their size and shape to improve the amount of lift that the ball will generate.

 This enhanced lift should help slower swingers keep the ball in the air for longer whether they are men, women, seniors or juniors.